w2k-star-forks/zksync-compiler-solidity/README.md

 # Solidity compiler for zkEVM

-The compiler from Solidity to zkEVM bytecode.
+The compiler from Solidity to zkEVM.

 ## Building (only for developers)

 1. Get the access to the private [LLVM repository](https://github.com/matter-labs/compiler-llvm).
-2. Remove all the existing LLVM artifacts from your system.
-3. Build the `main` branch of LLVM by running `./build.sh release` at its root.
-4. Perform a clean build of this repository: `cargo clean && ./run.sh`.
+2. Run `cargo run --release --bin llvm-builder` to build the LLVM framework.
+3. Run `cargo build --verbose --release` to build the compiler executable.

 ## Usage